benjaminkott/bootstrap_package/Documentation/Configuration/ImageRendering/Index.rst

 The data for image rendering is now extended with a sub-set for high-resolution variants.
 If you did not overwrite the default templates, it will just work as soon as you add the configuration.
-If you have overwritten the default templates, it will still work as before but you need to add the new support for high-resolution images yourself.
+If you have overwritten the default templates, it will still work as before, but you need to add the new support for high-resolution images yourself.

 Please check the new updated templates and adjust your code if you want this